Oscarlight/ANN-Model-for-Device-Modeling/README.md

 - **Advantage**: excellent accuracy in the *deep* sub-threshold region (i.e. Vtg < 50 mV)
 - **Disadvantage**: nonlinear turn-on around Vds = 0
-- **When to use**: when deep sub-threshold region is important, also *sig* model is light-weighted compared to *tan* model.
-If you can live with the nonlinearity around Vds = 0. *sig* model is your friend.
+- **When to use**: when deep sub-threshold region is important.
+Also since *sig* model is light-weighted compared to *tan* model, if you can live with the nonlinearity around Vds = 0. *sig* model is your friend.

 The *sig* model comes with different versions for both first and third quadrants: